 $100,000 invested in Bitcoin on January 1 2018.
 One investor held it.
 The other followed every signal of the Bitcoin Trend Engine.
 After 8.3 years, this is where they stand.

 The Bitcoin Trend Engine doesn't fire on a single indicator.
-Five gates must align before any long fires: price has to close above the 150-day Trend Line, and four proprietary BTE Scores — Trend, Momentum, Volatility, and Volume — must each confirm conditions are favourable.
-The four sub-scores blend into a 0–100 composite (the BTE Score) which has to clear 60 for the entry to trigger.
+Five gates must align before any long fires: price has to close above its long-term Trend Line, and four proprietary BTE Scores (Trend, Momentum, Volatility and Volume) must each confirm conditions are favourable.
+The four sub-scores blend into a 0 to 100 composite, the BTE Score, which has to clear a high-conviction threshold before the entry triggers.
 If any one gate disagrees, the engine stays in cash.

 Window: January 2018 to April 2026 (8.3 years).
 Net of trading costs.
 Cash yield 4 percent per annum when out of market.